Universal quantum computing with twist-free and temporally encoded lattice surgery: Decoding timelike errors during lattice surgery

-In \cref{eq:P010}, $\ell$ corresponds to the width of the spacing between to two data-qubit surface code patches.
+In \cref{eq:P010}, $\ell$ corresponds to the width of the routing space between the two logical patches.
 All logical error rate polynomials in \cref{eq:P110,eq:P011,eq:P0001} provide error rates per syndrome measurement round.
-Per round error rates are computed by varying the number of syndrome measurement rounds for fixed $d_x$ and $d_z$ distance, repeating such procedures for different $d_x$ and $d_z$ distances, and fitting all the obtained data to an ansatz.
-Note that the $d_z$ distance in \cref{eq:P0001} is taken to be the $d_z$ distance of the full merged surface code patches, whereas $d_z$ in \cref{eq:P110,eq:P011} is the $d_z$ distance of the individual data qubit patches (since logical $Z$ errors are much less likely to occur when surface code patches are merged due to the increased $d_z$ distance).
+Per round error rates are computed by varying the number of syndrome measurement rounds for fixed $d_x$ and $d_z$ distances, repeating such procedures for different $d_x$ and $d_z$ distances, and fitting all the obtained data to an ansatz.
+Note that the $d_z$ distance in \cref{eq:P0001} is taken to be the $d_z$ distance of the full merged surface code patches, whereas $d_z$ in \cref{eq:P110,eq:P011} is the $d_z$ distance of the individual logical patches (since logical $Z$ errors are much less likely to occur when surface code patches are merged due to the increased $d_z$ distance).
 In \cref{Fig:Plotdx9dz11}, we compare the best-fit polynomial ${\mathbb{P}}_{(0,1,0,0)}$ with a representative subset of our data obtained from our Monte Carlo simulations for various values of $d_m$, where the chosen parameters are described in the caption.
 The plot shows the exponential suppression in purely timelike error probabilities as a function of $d_m$, and that the data is in good agreement with our best-fit polynomials.
 In \cref{sec:routing}, after introducing our protocol for minimizing routing costs, we use the logical failure rate polynomials in \cref{eq:P010,eq:P110,eq:P011,eq:P0001} to estimate the overhead costs for implementing quantum algorithms.

 We conclude this section by pointing out that the above labels used in the logical error rate polynomials, which represent different failure mechanisms that can occur during lattice surgery, can be generalized using $k+2$ bits for an arbitrary $P_1 \otimes P_2 \otimes \cdots \otimes P_k$ Pauli measurement.
-Out of the $k+2$ bits, $k$ bits are used to represent a logical Pauli error on the data qubit patches which can also flip the parity of the measured Pauli (such as logical $Z$ errors for $X \otimes X$).
+Out of the $k+2$ bits, $k$ bits are used to represent a logical Pauli error on the logical patches which can also flip the parity of the measured Pauli (such as logical $Z$ errors for $X \otimes X$).
 Another bit represents a logical parity measurement failure.
 The last bit encodes the logical Pauli error that affects all logical qubits in the merged patch (such as a logical $X$ error during an $X \otimes X$ measurement).